California regulator criticizes utility over power outages

 "The scope, scale, complexity, and overall impact to people's lives, businesses, and the economy of this action cannot be understated," California Public Utilities Commission President Marybel Batjer wrote in a letter to PG&E CEO Bill Johnson.

-PG&E last week took the unprecedented step of cutting power to more than 700,000 customers, affecting nearly 2 million Californians.
+PG&E last week took the unprecedented step of cutting power to more than 700,000 customers, affecting an estimated 2.1 million Californians.
 The company said it did it because of dangerous wind forecasts but acknowledged that its execution was poor.

 Its website frequently crashed, and many people said they did not receive enough warning that the power was going out.